MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 | Macro files | Whether the device has recently opened a macro enabled file |

 > [!NOTE]
-> Inventory reports the update channel for Office based on the build installed on the device.
-If the update channel was switched but the device still has builds from the older channel installed, then inventory will report the old channel.
+> The inventory reports the update channel for Office based on the build installed on the device.
+If the update channel was switched but the device still has builds from the older channel installed, then the inventory will report the old channel.

 ## Add-ins insight